 - Inflammation is a natural process in which your body sends extra blood to an area to help it repair and fight off illness and disease.
 It allows it a good supply of nutrients and oxygen and encourages it to remove or break down old and damaged tissues, making room to build and repair new cells for recovery.

-Many conditions and ailments that we suffer with are related to an over reaction by the body resulting in unwanted inflammation.
-This includes all conditions that end with the word “itis” such as arthritis, tendonitis, gastritis, meningitis, appendicitis etc. The common factor in all these conditions is that there is too much unwanted blood as a result of inflammation in that area.
+Many conditions and ailments that we suffer with are related to an overreaction by the body resulting in unwanted inflammation.
+This includes all conditions that end with the word “itis” such as arthritis, tendonitis, gastritis, meningitis, appendicitis etc. The common factor in all these conditions is that there is too much-unwanted blood as a result of inflammation in that area.

 This is why anti-inflammatory medication is regularly prescribed by doctors to try and reduce down the amount of this inflammation.
-Unwanted inflammation results in extra blood causing tissues to dilate and swell often causing pressure which stretches the tissues and nerve fibers which cause pain.
+Unwanted inflammation results in extra blood causing tissues to dilate and swell often causing pressure which stretches the tissues and nerve fibres which cause pain.
 If the cause of the original problem does not stop, the inflammation can increase.
 This pressure and swelling within the tissues can increase to the extent that it itself damages the tissues, preventing efficient movement of blood to remove waste and supply nutrients.
 This can lead to a buildup of carbon dioxide causing acidity, toxic waste (made up of cell debris and metabolites) all of which perpetuate the problem and the inflammation.

 Inflammation can be simplified as a state in which there is too much blood in an area causing pressure and stagnation preventing the regular flow of nutrient and waste exchange, resulting in pain and compromised natural healing abilities.